 - 1. Copying someone else's homework, or allowing someone to copy homework, whether handwritten or computer-generated; - 2.
 Copying conclusions from science lab partners; (copying data is acceptable); - 3.
 Using any materials (i.e. notes), other than those permitted by the teacher, while taking a test or quiz; - 4.
 Asking for or giving specific information about a test already taken by another student; - 5.
 Asking for or giving information to another student while taking a test or quiz (including looking at someone else's work, allowing someone else to look at the student's own paper, or receiving information from an unauthorized source); - 6.
 Talking during a test or quiz, even if one's paper is already handed in; - 7.
 Copying anyone else's work (another student, a parent, or a published source) and submitting it as the student's own work; - 8.
 Listing a bibliography from an encyclopedia or an electronic source as the student's own Works Cited list (each item on the list must be read and used by the student); - 9.
-Having another person type a paper for a student without giving acknowledgment (credit must be given to the person who typed the paper); - 10.
-Copying and pasting segments of information from an Internet website and submitting it as the student's own work.
+Having another person type a paper for a student without giving acknowledgment (credit must be given to the person who typed the paper): - 10.
+Copying and pasting segments of information from an Internet website and submitting it as the student's own work. - 11.
+Sharing copies of tests or other subject matter electronically or by other means constitutes cheating.

 PLEASE NOTE: Giving and asking for information with respect to homework or tests are considered equally wrong.
 Item #7 applies equally to materials from print and electronic sources (computer, radio, television, videos, etc.).
 Any material taken directly from a computer source, just as with any source, constitutes cheating, unless the student rewrites the information in his/her own words or uses quotation marks.
+These actions may result in multiple days of out of school suspension.